-Desert Ecosystem with special reference to the Indian desert: environment, flora, fauna.
+Desert ecosystem with special reference to the Indian desert: environment, flora, fauna.
 Desert adaptations among plants and animals.
 Drought and famine, migration.
 Aridity index.
 Endangered plant and animal species of the Indian desert and their conservation strategies.

-Resource management in the Indian desert: traditional and modern approaches.
-Saline tracts of the Thar desert.
-Impact of renewable energy (Solar and wind) resources and canal irrigation on the ecology of the Thar desert.
-Approaches for combating desertification, Dry land farming, Water bodies in arid and semiarid lands and their management strategies.
+Resource management in deserts- traditional and modern approaches.
+Saline tracts of the Rajasthan desert.
+Impact of canal irrigation on the ecology of the Indian desert.
+Approaches for combating desertification.
+Dry land farming.
+Waterbodies in arid and semiarid lands and their management strategies.